peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  Specifies the media type "message/rfc822", used for Internet mail messages.
 * `static MediaType TextPlainAscii`<br>
- Specifies the media type "text/plain" and the "charset" parameter "US-ASCII", used for plain text data.
+ Specifies the media type "text/plain" and the "charset" parameter "US-ASCII", used for plain text data that contains only characters within the basic Latin range (U+0000 to U+007F).
 * `static MediaType TextPlainUtf8`<br>
  Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for plain text data that may contain characters outside the